retgits/fdio/README.md

 ## Installing
 There are a few ways to install this project

-### Get a binary
-Probably the easiest way to get started is to download a binary from the [releases](https://github.com/retgits/fdio/releases) section

 ### Get the sources
 You can get the sources for this project by simply running
 ```bash